 Compounds generally have very high walls and are highly secure.
-There will be armed security forces at the entrance ensuring that only residents and invited guests get to come in.
+There will be armed security forces at the entrance, ensuring that only residents and invited guests get to come in.
 It can take a little getting used to having to drive your car past the barrel of a tank to go home!

 Off-compound living is generally avoided by westerners, I met only one other westerner in my time in Saudi that lived off-compound as I did for a few years.
 Many will not rent to you due to fears regarding your security, in fact, it is generally accepted that westerners are only allowed to live on compound.
 That being said, I enjoyed three years living in an apartment in Jeddah and really enjoyed myself.

-The first was a brand new 4 bed apartment with fitted kitchen, living room and dining room which cost me 40k.
-The second apartment was a slightly older apartment with 3 bedrooms and a huge living area in which I could place a pool table, my sofas and TVs, dining table and still have room to have a disco with all of my wife's friends.
+The first was a brand new 4-bedroom apartment with a fitted kitchen, living room, and dining room, which cost me 40k.
+The second apartment was a slightly older apartment with 3 bedrooms and a huge living area in which I could place a pool table, my sofas and TVs, and a dining table and still have room to have a disco with all of my wife's friends.
 This cost me 33K for the year.

 Staying in Saudi Arabia

-Saudi Compounds which will give you information about the various compounds and everything from facilities to their nightlife.
+Saudi Compounds will give you information about the various compounds and everything from facilities to their nightlife.

 Entertaining Yourself in KSA

-If you are living on a compound, then you may find that you have everything that you need right there from bars through to a gym.
+If you are living on a compound, then you may find that you have everything that you need right there, from bars to a gym.
 Life on compound does begin to feel a little false with the same faces and the same things to do night after night, week after week.
-However, if you want to go outside your choices are limited compared to back home.
+However, if you want to go outside, your choices are limited compared to back home.

-There are some great restaurants, as the Saudis really like to eat, but everything is segregated so you will either have to sit in the bachelors area (single men) or in the family area (women and families).
-There is no mixing of the sexes allowed, not even in Mc Donalds which you will find on almost every street corner along with KFC, Burger King and every other US chain you can think of.
+There are some great restaurants, as the Saudis really like to eat, but everything is segregated, so you will either have to sit in the bachelors' area (single men) or in the family area (women and families).
+There is no mixing of the sexes allowed, not even in McDonald's, which you will find on almost every street corner along with KFC, Burger King, and every other US chain you can think of.

-You can explore the Souks (Markets) also, but be prepared to bargain well if you want to buy anything.
+You can explore the Souks (markets) also, but be prepared to bargain well if you want to buy anything.
 They will try to rip you off as much as they can.

 You can also find excursions through most of the compounds, allowing you to go off for everything from trips into the desert to diving in the Red sea.